PatrickKyei/exception/_posts/2021-10-10-how-to-communicate-your-ideas-effectively.md

 ---
-title: Communicate Your Ideas Effectively
+title: How To Communicate Your Ideas Effectively
 date: 2021-10-10 20:00:00 +00
 categories: [Ideas, Communication]
 tags: [communication, ideas, storytelling, message]     # TAG names should always be lowercase